spiritedtechie/land-ownership/DECISION_LOG.md

 This might mean eventual consistency, depending on if the counts are updated in real-time (e.g. as companies are added / changed in the tree) or as a periodic batch process over the graph.
-Either way, using company-only land parcel counts, and computing aggregate counts per request does not seem sensible as there are a lot more of them vs companies.
+Either way, using company-only land parcel counts, and computing aggregate counts per request does not seem sensible as there are a lot more land parcels vs companies and so the performance would be considerably slower.

 __Supporting complex relationships__ - e.g. multiple parents companies - The data structure
 can support this if the reverse graph HashMap was changed to have a set of parents.